benycze/python-file-set-sorter/README.md

 This tool is just a quickly implemented because I needed to solve this as fast as possible and I didn't know about any suitable tool  which is available online.

 **WARNING**: The tool is very simple and it was written in 30 minutes.
-Therefore, I am actually missing some unit tests and the tool is not guarded against all users input :-).
+Therefore, I am actually missing some unit tests and the tool is not guarded against all user inputs :-).

 ## Input File Format

 The file format contains paths to files (one per a line).
 There is also a possibilty to specify the `STRIP` value which defines the number of removed path elements from the prefix.
 For example, the `STRIP=2` applied on `/home/user/abc` results to `abc`.
 The STRIP value can be passed as the first line of the file or you can specify the strip value as the parameter of passed file like `files.txt:2`.
 You can also specify the default strip value using the `--strip` parameter.
 Empty lines are filtered out.

 So, the example of file can be: